TheGreatWave21/WRO_FutureEngineers_GameNotOver/README.md

+# Contents
-# WRO_FutureEngineers_GameNotOver
+# Materials
-This is a the protocoll for the WRO Future Engineers Challenge.
-Provided by GameNotOver.
+This list contains all the materials that were used to build our Robot.
+This includes everything:
+1. Arduino Potenta
+2.